 “In the Little Book of Big Hearted Gifts this year, you’ll find the Big Hearted Gift of Emergency Shelter.

-Find your copy of the Little Book of Big Hearted Gifts in this issue of Together in Mission today!
+Find your copy of the Little Book of Big Hearted Gifts in the October issue of Together in Mission!